decentralized-identity/ion/docs/Q-and-A.md

 <img src="./images/what-is-ION.png" alt="What is ION?" border="0" width="500">

 ION is based on Sidetree - standard.
+####

+Imagine you have identifiers on the web that are yours.
+You control them and you can attach personal data to these IDs:
+- privately: it's your choice to open up
+- non-censorable: Twitter or anyone can't shut your dig.
+ID down
+- temporary: you can revoke them

 ## *Q: Who owns ION?
 Just like Sidetree ION is [open source](https://github.com/decentralized-identity/ion/blob/master/LICENSE).
 Microsoft has been an important sustaining sponsor, but no more than that.